A list of Longest Prison Sentences

 Introduction

-There have been several instances of people who have served what can only be characterised as extraordinarily lengthy prison sentences, according to the annals of criminal history.
+There have been several instances of people who have served what can only be characterised as longest prison sentences, according to the annals of criminal history.
 One such instance involved Gary Steven Krist, a man with a criminal record, who received a 91-year prison term in the 1970s.
 Former hitchhiker Krist was accused of murder, robbery, and kidnapping in numerous locations across the US.

 Krist’s case serves as a sobering reminder that criminals can be apprehended and punished even if they appear to have a temporary way of life.
 One of the longest sentences ever given for a single criminal case, his 91-year term acts as a deterrent to those who might be tempted to repeat his actions.